davidkel/provision-performance/BYOF/README.md

 #### To run a benchmark using remote workers

-- ./launch-manager.sh benchmarks/api/fabric/empty-contract-1of.yaml
+- ./launch-manager.sh -b ~/caliper-benchmarks/benchmarks/api/fabric/empty-contract-1of.yaml

-Note that the relative benchmark files are relative to ~/caliper-benchmarks
+Note that if you use a relative path for the benchmark file they are relative to ~/caliper-benchmarks

 #### To run a benchmark using local workers

-- ./launch-manager.sh ~/caliper-benchmarks/benchmarks/api/fabric/empty-contract-1of.yaml -l
+- ./launch-manager.sh -b ~/caliper-benchmarks/benchmarks/api/fabric/empty-contract-1of.yaml -l

 Grafana dashboard will be in port 3000 of this machine.
 Login admin/admin